larryh12/github-readme-qotd/README.md

 3. You should see a notification saying `This workflow has a workflow_dispatch event trigger`.
 And you should now be able to click on the `Run workflow` button to run it manually.

-4. You can check the run log of [my repo](https://github.com/larryh12/larryh12/actions/workflows/main.yml) to see examples of `Success` or `Failure` runs.
+4. You can check for examples in [my repo](https://github.com/larryh12/larryh12/actions/workflows/main.yml) workflow history.

 <br/>